 ACTRA represents the interests of over 27,000 professional performers working to bring Canadian stories to life in film, television, video games, sound recording, radio and digital media.
-The fundamental purpose of the Canadian broadcasting system is to ensure Canadians have access to Canadian stories and music as well as entertainment, information and news programs.
-Market forces will provide us with access to a huge inventory of foreign programming from the United States and elsewhere.
-However, market forces alone are insufficient to provide us with an adequate supply of high-quality Canadian programming choices.
-The Broadcasting Act needs to be strengthened to help ensure this outcome.
+The fundamental purpose of the Canadian broadcasting system is to ensure Canadians have access to Canadian stories

 The proposed amendments to Section 3 of the Act significantly reduce the requirements to use Canadian creativity and talent.
-In particular, the proposed wording in section 3 (1) (f) could result in broadcasting undertakings no longer having any obligation to use Canadian talent.
-This would devastate our screen-based media production sector, an industry that contributes \$12.8 billion to our country's GDP, and threaten the 180,000-plus jobs it creates for hard-working Canadians.
+Specifically, we are gravely concerned with the proposed wording in section 3 (1) (f) of the Bill, which removes the requirement for each broadcasting undertaking to make maximum use, and in no case less than predominant use, of Canadian creative and other resources in the creation and presentation of programming.
+This change would significantly reduce the requirement to use Canadian creative talent and would devastate our screen-based media production sector, an industry that contributes \$12.8 billion to our country's GDP and generates 180,000-plus jobs for hardworking Canadians.